ZhangQi1996/c_function_extractor/README.md

-### Clang Function Extractor
+### Clang Function Extractor/Retriever
-Introduction: this tool is used mainly to extract all single functions under specified input-filepath or input-dirpath, and stores per function extracted into the single file under specified output dir.
+Introduction: this tool is used mainly to extract/retrieve all single functions under specified input-filepath or input-dirpath, and stores per function extracted into the single file under specified output dir.

 #### Basic Usage